-Cops: Man cuts pants, steals from people sleeping on L train
+Thief on L train cuts pants, steals from sleeping riders, NYPD says - amNewYork

 A man has stolen from at least seven other men while they were sleeping on the L train, police said Wednesday.

-The suspect cuts the pockets of the victims and takes their wallets or cell phones, police said.
+The suspect cuts the pockets of the victims and takes their wallets or cellphones, police said.

-Between Feb.
-18 and April 2, 2017, there were seven incidents reported.
-All of the thefts happened on the L train between midnight and 5 a.m.
+In the seven incidents that were reported between Feb.
+18 and April 2, each occurred on the L train between midnight and 5 a.m., police said.

-Police released video surveillance of the suspect on Wednesday in hopes of identifying him.
+On Wednesday, police released video surveillance of the suspect in hopes of identifying him.

-He is described as in his 30s, 5’8” to 6’ and 180 to 190 lbs.
-He was last seen wearing a light blue button up shirt, a Yankees baseball hat, blue jeans and black sneakers.
+He is described as in his 30s, 5-foot-8 to 6 feet tall and 180 to 190 pounds.
+He was last seen wearing a light blue button-up shirt, a Yankees baseball hat, blue jeans and black sneakers.